PoCInnovation/Pool2023/Software/day03/Golang/README.md

 }
 ```

-This time we didn't create any resource, so we'll just return an `OK` status 😄
+This time we haven't created any resource, so we'll just return an `OK` status 😄

 As always don't forget error handling:
 - If there's a wrong `body`, return a `Bad Request` message & status.